mariokernich/ui5-tcode-finder/README.md

 ## Overview

-This project demonstrates a TypeScript setup for developing UI5 applications.
-It is designed to help developers quickly find and manage T-Codes necessary for UI5 and Fiori projects.
+This project is designed to help developers quickly find and manage T-Codes necessary for UI5 and Fiori projects.
 The application includes features such as search functionality, copy to clipboard, favorite management with local storage, and more.

 ## Features